Undergraduate majors in Earth Sciences

 - What is state registration?

-For more information, contact our Faculty Advisors:
+For more information, contact our Faculty Advisor:

 In addition, the department has a course curriculum advisor who can answer any questions regarding University policies and procedures.
 To ensure uniform interpretation of these rules, the curriculum advisor keeps your records, checks your registration each quarter, and advises you on your schedule of classes.